Case Scenario

 - Complete recovery requires 2-3 months

-Key Insight: Ellansé nodule extraction differs from simple HA dissolution — it requires physical manipulation, so the recovery period is longer.
+Key Insight: Ellansé nodule extraction differs from simple HA (Hyaluronic Acid) dissolution — it requires physical manipulation, so the recovery period is longer.
 However, compared to continuing to live with nodules or pursuing conservative treatments with limited effect, micro-extraction offers a more definitive resolution.

 Related reading: When 5-FU Fails for Collagen Stimulator Lumps